Retirement Accounts Lawyer in Fairfield and Stamford CT

-All money contributed to a 401(k) or other type of tax-deferred retirement account over the course of a marriage is subject to equitable distribution to both partners in a divorce settlement.
-In addition, interest earnings on the money contributed, as well as prospective earnings at the time of disbursement of the funds is also subject to equitable distribution.
+Hard working professionals in Fairfield County often have substantial retirement accounts.
+The division of these accounts in a Connecticut divorce is subject to “equitable distribution.”
+This means that all money contributed to a 401(k) or other type of tax-deferred retirement account can be awarded exclusively to one spouse or divided based on what a judge thinks is fair.
+In addition, interest earned on the money contributed, as well as prospective earnings at the time of disbursement of the funds, is also subject to equitable distribution.

-If you are considering filing for divorce in which a 401(k), pension or other type of individual retirement account is under consideration as marital property, make sure you have an aggressive, knowledgeable attorney fighting for your financial interests.
-At the Brian D. Kaschel Law Office in Fairfield, I have many years of experience representing clients with retirement accounts of high net worth.
+If you are considering filing for divorce in Connecticut and a 401(k), pension or other type of individual retirement account is marital property, make sure you have an aggressive, knowledgeable divorce attorney fighting for your financial interests.
+I have many years of experience representing clients with retirement accounts of high net worth.
 I understand the issues involved in asset valuation.
 I also work with independent professionals who are experts in their field of actuarial accounting and qualified domestic relations orders (QDROs) involving pension valuation and expectations of future earnings potential.

-Don't leave your financial future to chance in your divorce settlement.
-Contact me to arrange a consultation to discuss your circumstances and financial needs following your pending divorce settlement.
+Don’t leave your financial future to chance in your divorce settlement.
+Contact me to arrange a consultation to discuss your particular circumstances and financial needs following your divorce.

 I have experience representing clients in divorce property settlements involving: